fernandoabolafio/lazybucket/USAGE.md

-# GBuckets Usage Guide
+# LazyBucket Usage Guide

 ## Prerequisites

-Before using GBuckets, make sure you have:
+Before using LazyBucket, make sure you have:

 1. Google Cloud SDK installed
 2. Authenticated with Google Cloud